baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 # Which problem to solve
 For my very first practice I followed the book (*Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger) and choose the **bear image classifier** as my first objective.

-Other ideas I had were image classifiers for birds or trees.

-# The input data
+# Starting with the input data and Google Colab
 I used the DuckDuckGo search engine to find proper images in 3 categories as input data and stored them in the subfolders 'black', 'grizzly' and 'teddy'.
 Then I created a new notebook with Google Colab (stored in Google Drive) and set the runtime to GPU.
 I copied my input data into a data folder on my drive and checked the input path with:
 ```python